YehonathanBarda/Molecular-Simulations-Final-Project-Barda-and-Yotam/README.md

 ## Molecular-Simulations-Final-Project-Barda-and-Yotam

-The repository for the final project in the molecular simulations course Submitted by: Yehonathan Barda and Yotam (i don’t remember your last name)
+The repository for the final project in the molecular simulations course Submitted by: Yehonathan Barda and Yotam Gomeh